Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Paper Structure

-Every week there will be one x 2-hour lecture and one x 50-minute tutorial.
+Every week there will be 2 hours of lecture and one hour of tutorial.
 The tutorial will feature presentations by groups of students.
+Presentations and written assignments are the major internal assessment components.

 - Course outline